Unwillingness to perform: What does an anti-transit federal government look like?

 New independent department: King County Metro Transit will form its own department in county government come January and assume responsibility for the water taxi division.

-Watering Move Seattle down: The Seattle Times reports that RapidRide lines planned as part of Move Seattle largely won’t materialize due to a “reset” of priorities ($).
+Move Seattle pared back: The Seattle Times reports that RapidRide lines planned as part of Move Seattle largely won’t materialize due to a reset of priorities ($).

 Mariners demand opulence: Katie Wilson of Seattle Transit Riders Union argues against the public handouts to the Mariners in the midst of a regional housing crisis.

 Map of the Week: Where can you find rowhouses in America and Canada?